 How it Works

-Cinnamon is one of many herbs and spices that smell delightful to humans’ but are anathema to their feline counterparts.
+Cinnamon is one of many herbs and spices that smell delightful to humans but are disgusting to their feline counterparts.
 The subtle and sweetly spicy aroma of cinnamon might be enticing to us in a latte or an apple pie but to a cat’s sense of smell (which is around fourteen times more potent than ours) the aroma is about as subtle as a hand grenade or punch to the face.

 While cinnamon can be an effective feline repellent it can also be toxic to cats in small doses.
 The trick, then, lies with administering it in such a way as to be potent yet harmless to the neighbourhood’s cats.
 You can learn more about its toxicity to cats here.